Felipe Almeida Wu: Career

 He won a silver medal in the boys' air pistol at the 2010 Summer Youth Olympics in Singapore, and then added the gold to his career hardware on his senior debut at the 2015 Pan American Games in Toronto.

-Wu made his international shooting debut, as an eighteen-year-old, at the 2010 Summer Youth Olympics in Singapore.
+Almeida Wu made his international shooting debut, as an eighteen-year-old, at the 2010 Summer Youth Olympics in Singapore.
 There, he picked up the silver medal with a total score of 676.0 in the boys' air pistol, finishing closely behind Ukrainian shooter and 2012 Olympian Denys Kushnirov by three-tenths of a point margin.

-Despite having missed out his bid for the 2012 Summer Olympics in London, Wu managed to improve his lifetime best of 201.8 points for the final meet record and his first senior title in the men's air pistol at the 2015 Pan American Games in Toronto, Ontario, Canada.
-Following his gold medal victory at the Games, Wu has occupied one of the nine places entrusted to the host nation's squad and prepared training to compete for Brazil at the 2016 Summer Olympics in Rio de Janeiro.
+Despite having missed out his bid for the 2012 Summer Olympics in London, Almeida Wu managed to improve his lifetime best of 201.8 points for the final meet record and his first senior title in the men's air pistol at the 2015 Pan American Games in Toronto, Ontario, Canada.
+Following his gold medal victory at the Games, Almeida Wu has occupied one of the nine places entrusted to the host nation's squad and prepared training to compete for Brazil at the 2016 Summer Olympics in Rio de Janeiro.

-Felipe Wu won gold medal in the men's air pistol in Bangkok, Thailand, first stage of 2016 ISSF World Cup.
+Almeida Wu won gold medal in the men's air pistol in Bangkok, Thailand, first stage of 2016 ISSF World Cup.

-At the 2016 Summer Olympics in Rio de Janeiro, Felipe won a silver medal in the Men's 10m air pistol event.
+At the 2016 Summer Olympics in Rio de Janeiro, Almeida Wu won a silver medal in the Men's 10m air pistol event.
 This was Brazil's first medal at the first Olympics in Brazil.
-Felipe is also the first Brazilian of Chinese descent to win a medal at the Olympics.
-Following this success, Felipe became well known in Brazil for his exploits.
+Almeida Wu is also the first Brazilian of Chinese descent to win a medal at the Olympics.
+Following this success, Almeida Wu became well known in Brazil for his exploits.

 He competed at the 2020 Summer Olympics.